ElijahLuis/rbx-wallstick-current/README.md

 A system for sticking characters to surfaces within Roblox, created by EgoMoose and modified by Nejinumanuma.

 ## How It Works
+1. The server sets up collision groups, patches `StarterPlayerScripts` with a camera modifier, and starts the replication service.
-When a character spawns, a `Wallstick` instance is created.
+2. When the local character spawns, `clientEntry.client` constructs a `Wallstick` instance.
-The client gathers nearby geometry each frame and aligns a hidden clone of the character to the surface.
+It creates a stripped clone of the character using `CharacterHelper` and aligns this "fake" model to nearby surfaces found via raycasts.
-A custom camera module (`GravityCamera`) follows this clone so the view rotates with the wall.
-Orientation information is shared between players through `Wallstick.Replication` to keep others in sync.
+3. AlignPosition and AlignOrientation then pull the real humanoid to match, while `GravityCamera`- augmented by the camera modifier - rotates the view and `RotationSpring` smooths motion.
+5. The current surface part and offset are sent through `Wallstick.Replication` so the server can relay orientation to other clients.
+Parameters like stick range and fall timing come from `WallstickConfig`.

 ## Demo
 A ready-made place to test the Wallstick module can be found at `demo/playground.rbxl`.